Dovchinsurengiin Ganzorig: Career

-From 1995-1997, he was a platoon commander in the 119th Armed Forces Unit, and from 1997-2002, was a trainer in the Special Task Battalion 150 of the Mongolian Armed Forces.
+From 1995 to 1997, he was a platoon commander in the 119th Armed Forces Unit, and from 1997 to 2002, was a trainer in the Special Task Battalion 150 of the Mongolian Armed Forces.
 D.Ganzorig participated in numerous UN peacekeeping and other peace support operations such as the United Nations Mission for the Referendum in Western Sahara, United Nations Mission in Sierra Leone, United Nations Mission in Liberia, and Operation Iraqi Freedom.
-From 2002-2003, he was deputy head of the Peace Support Operations Training Center at the Unit 311, Joint Training Center of the Mongolian Armed Forces as well as head of the Center from 2008-2010.
+From 2002 to 2003, he was deputy head of the Peace Support Operations Training Center at the Unit 311, Joint Training Center of the Mongolian Armed Forces as well as head of the center from 2008 to 2010.

-From 2012-2014, he was Chief of Operational Directorate of the General Staff of the Armed Forces.
+From 2012 to 2014, he was Chief of Operational Directorate of the General Staff of the Armed Forces.
 Following the resignation of Major General Ayushiin Ganbat, President Khaltmaagiin Battulga appointed D.Ganzorig to the post of Chief of the General Staff with the consent of the State Great Khural on October 4, 2019.